tempodb/tempodb-net/README.md

 * Data - datapoints ( List<DataPoint> )
 * Summary - a summary table of statistics for the queried range ( Dictionary<string, double> )

+## Cursor
+Represents an enumerable of DataPoints.
+This allows you to iterate over a very large number of datapoints for a single series without loading the entire result into memory.
+This class is a result of the ReadCursorBy* client functions.
+### Members
+* None, the object is enumerable

+## Summary
+Represents a table of statistics for a rangle of data.
+This is dictionary of string->double.
+Values in the dictionary include mean, sum, minimum, maximum, standard deviation, and count.

 ## Bulk Writes
 The Bulk classes exist to facilitate using the bulk write endpoint, which provides the ability to write to multiple series per timestamp.